William Kelley reviews the wines of Burgundy, California Central Coast and Washington State for The Wine Advocate.

 William was initiated into the pleasures of wine when he tasted a bottle of 1955 Château Lynch Bages at the age of 17.
 Under the guidance of the late Hugo Dunn-Meynell, William cut his teeth as a taster on many of the great Clarets and Burgundies of the 1940s, ’50s and ’60s.
 During his time at Oxford University he served for four years as the president of the Oxford University Wine Circle, the world’s oldest tasting group of its kind, arranging weekly tastings with the world’s most celebrated wineries—ranging from grand estates such as Château Margaux to tiny producers like Yves Gangloff.
 He is particularly passionate about the wines of France, California, Germany and Piedmont.

-In 2016 he was short-listed for the Louis Roederer Emerging Wine Writer of the Year Award.
-In 2017 he was awarded the Frank G. Prial Fellowship to the Professional Wine Writers’ Symposium at Meadowood, Napa Valley and has been shortlisted for the Louis Roederer Emerging Writer Award and Feature Writer of the Year Award.
-William is also a judge for the Decanter World Wine Awards.
+In 2016 he was short-listed for the Louis Roederer Emerging Wine Writer of the Year Award, and in 2017 he was awarded the Frank G. Prial Fellowship to the Professional Wine Writers’ Symposium at Meadowood, Napa Valley, as well as being shortlisted for the Louis Roederer Emerging Writer Award and Feature Writer of the Year Award.